swedbank/jenkins-stargate/README.md

 # Jenkins-Pipeline-Test

-The pipeline unit testing library based on te [JenkinsPipelineUnit](https://github.com/jenkinsci/JenkinsPipelineUnit) test framework .
+The pipeline unit testing library based on the [JenkinsPipelineUnit](https://github.com/jenkinsci/JenkinsPipelineUnit) test framework .
 It provides nice groovy DSL and some additional extensions to make pipeline testing easier.

 This library allows to: